diptadas5/RaspberryPi-Stepdown-Voltage-Board/README.md

 # RaspberryPi-Stepdown-Voltage-Board
-This board is made using Eagle CAD software.
-The board uses a fixed output buck converter to step down 12 V power supply to 5 V in order to power the Raspberry Pi 3 B+.
+*This board is made using Eagle CAD software
+*It uses a fixed output buck regulator to step down 12 V power supply to 5 V in order to power the Raspberry Pi